-(Issued March 15, 2018)
+(Issued March 13, 2018)

-1. In this order, pursuant to section 206 of the Federal Power Act (FPA)1 and Rule 209(a) of the Commission's Rules of Practice and Procedure,2 we direct each of the above-captioned public utilities (collectively, Respondents) either (1) to propose revisions to its stated transmission rates under its open access transmission tariff or transmission owner tariff on file with the Commission to reflect the recent change in the federal corporate income tax rate and describe the methodology used for making those revisions, or (2) to show cause why it should not be required to do so.
+1. In this order, pursuant to section 206 of the Federal Power Act (FPA)1 and Rule 209(a) of the Commission's Rules of Practice and Procedure, we direct each of the above-captioned public utilities (collectively, Respondents) either (1) to propose revisions to its transmission formula rates under its open access transmission tariff or transmission owner tariff to reflect the recent change in the federal corporate income tax rate, or (2) to show cause why it should not be required to do so.